jmd-dk/concept/concept/docs/installation.rst

 When using the ``installer``, any such ``PATH``-like environment variables present during install time will be placed in a similar array structure.
-Whether these are prepended or appended to the preexisting values of the same ``PATH``-like environment variables when building/running CO\ *N*\ CEPT is similarly determined by ``concatenate``.
+Whether these are prepended or appended to the pre-existing values of the same ``PATH``-like environment variables when building/running CO\ *N*\ CEPT is similarly determined by ``concatenate``.